chrishales/pieflag/README.md

 Acknowledging use of pieflag
 ======

-We would appreciate your acknowledgement by citing the ASCL entry shown above.
+We would appreciate your acknowledgement by citing [this ASCL entry](http://adsabs.harvard.edu/abs/2014ascl.soft08014H).